telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

 1. The bytes within the event's body are parsed and a `NotifyContextRequest` object container is created.
 2. According to the [naming conventions](naming_convetions.md), a folder called `/user/<hdfs_userame>/<fiware-service>/<fiware-servicePath>/<destination>` is created (if not existing yet), where `<hdfs_username>` is a configuration parameter, and `<fiware_service>`, `<fiware-servicePath>` and `<destination>` values are got from the event headers.
 3. The context responses/entities within the container are iterated, and a file called `<destination>.txt` is created (if not yet existing), where `<destination>` value is got from the event headers.
-4. The context attributes within each context response/entity are iterated, and a new Json line (or lines) is appended to the current file.
+4. The context attributes within each context response/entity are iterated, and a one or more lines are appended to the current file.
 The format for this append depends on the configured persistence mode:
-    * `row`: A Json line is added for each notified context attribute.
+    * `json-row`: A JSON line is added for each notified context attribute.
 This kind of line will always contain 8 fields:
         * `recvTimeTs`: UTC timestamp expressed in miliseconds.
         * `recvTime`: UTC timestamp in human-redable format ([ISO 6801](http://en.wikipedia.org/wiki/ISO_8601)).
         * `entityId`: Notified entity identifier.
         * `entityType`: Notified entity type.
         * `attrName`: Notified attribute name.
         * `attrType`: Notified attribute type.
-        * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
+        * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
-        * `attrMd`: It contains a string serialization of the metadata array for the attribute in Json (if the attribute hasn't metadata, an empty array `[]` is inserted).
+        * `attrMd`: It contains a string serialization of the metadata array for the attribute in JSON (if the attribute hasn't metadata, an empty array `[]` is inserted).
-    * `column`: A single Json line is added for all the notified context attributes.
-This kind of line will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and other for the metadata, called `<attrName>_md`), plus an additional field about the reception time of the data (`recvTime`).
+    * `json-column`: A single JSON line is added for all the notified context attributes.
+This kind of line will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and another for the metadata, called `<attrName>_md`), plus an additional field about the reception time of the data (`recvTime`).
+    * `csv-row`: A CSV line is added for each notified context attribute.
+As `json-row`, this kind of line will always contain 8 fields:
+        * `recvTimeTs`: UTC timestamp expressed in miliseconds.
+        * `recvTime`: UTC timestamp in human-redable format ([ISO 6801](http://en.wikipedia.org/wiki/ISO_8601)).
+        * `entityId`: Notified entity identifier.
+        * `entityType`: Notified entity type.
+        * `attrName`: Notified attribute name.
+        * `attrType`: Notified attribute type.
+        * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
+        * `attrMd`: In this case, the field does not contain the real metadata, but the name of the HDFS file storing such metadata.
+The reason to do this is the metadata may be an array of any length; each element within the array will be persisted as a single line in the metadata file.
+There will be a metadata file per each attribute under `/user/<hdfs_userame>/<fiware-service>/<fiware-servicePath>/<destination>_<attrName>_<attrType>/<destination>_<attrName>_<attrType>.txt`
+    * `csv-column`: A single CSV line is added for all the notified context attributes.
+This kind of line will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and another for the metadata, called `<attrName>_md_file` and containing the name of the HDFS file storing such metadata), plus an additional field about the reception time of the data (`recvTime`).

 ####Important notes regarding the persistence mode
 Please observe not always the same number of attributes is notified; this depends on the subscription made to the NGSI-like sender.
-This is not a problem for the `row` persistence mode, since fixed 8-fields Json documents are appended for each notified attribute.
-Nevertheless, the `column` mode may be affected by several Json documents of different lengths (in term of fields).
+This is not a problem for the `row` persistence mode, since fixed 8-fields JSON/CSV documents are appended for each notified attribute.
+Nevertheless, the `column` mode may be affected by several JSON documents/CSV records of different lengths (in term of fields).
 Thus, the `column` mode is only recommended if your subscription is designed for always sending the same attributes, event if they were not updated since the last notification.

 [Top](#top)

 ###<a name="section1.2"></a>Hive
 A special feature regarding HDFS persisted data is the posssibility to exploit it through Hive, a SQL-like querying system. `OrionHDFSSink` automatically [creates a Hive external table](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/TruncateTable) (similar to a SQL table) for each persisted entity in the default database, being the name for such tables as `<username>_<fiware-service>_<fiware-servicePath>_<destination>_[row|column]`.

-The fields regarding each data row match the fields of the Json documents appended to the HDFS files.
-They are deserialized by using a [Json serde](https://github.com/rcongiu/Hive-JSON-Serde).
+The fields regarding each data row match the fields of the JSON documents/CSV records appended to the HDFS files.
+In the case of JSON, they are deserialized by using a [JSON serde](https://github.com/rcongiu/Hive-JSON-Serde).
+In the case of CSV they are deserialized by the delimiter fields specified in the table creation.

 [Top](#top)